 Remember that your insurance rates will not automatically go up until your policy is due for renewal.

 “For instance, if you have a six-month insurance policy, the rates will be adjusted upon the end of the six months at the beginning of a new insurance term,” she says.
 “That can give you time to shop around for other insurance companies to compare prices and find something affordable.”

 DUI insurance rates by state

-Residents of North Carolina who get a DUI face the largest increase in their insurance rates to the tune of 307%, followed by 217% in Hawaii, 207% in California, 157% in Michigan – an already expensive state for car insurance – and 100% in Minnesota.
+Residents of North Carolina who get a DUI face the most significant increase in their insurance rates, 307%, followed by 217% in Hawaii, 207% in California, 157% in Michigan – an already expensive state for car insurance – and 100% in Minnesota.

 With a second DUI, your insurance rates will jump 425% in California, 421% in Hawaii, 367% in Michigan and 316% in North Carolina.
 In the table below, see how much you can expect to pay for car insurance in each state after a first and second DUI, according to 2022 data.